 In 2016, the Company announced its decision to cease the development of new platforms and standard products for set-top-box and home gateway products.
-This decision implied a global workforce review that may affect approximately 1,400 employees worldwide, which includes about 430 in France through a voluntary departure plan, about 670 in Asia and about 120 in the United States of America.
-The Company recorded in the first half of 2018 \$20 million of restructuring charges for this plan relating to employee termination benefits, primarily for voluntary terminations in France where the voluntary leave plan was completed.
+This decision implied a global workforce review of approximately 1,400 employees worldwide, which included about 430 in France through a voluntary departure plan, about 670 in Asia and about 120 in the United States of America.
+The Company recorded in the first nine months of 2018, \$20 million of restructuring charges for this plan relating to employee termination benefits, primarily for voluntary terminations in France where the voluntary leave plan was completed.

-Other restructuring initiatives
+· Other restructuring initiatives

 In 2017, the Company announced a restructuring plan affecting approximately 300 employees through voluntary leaves in one of its back-end operations.
-The \$3 million employee termination benefits payable as at December 31, 2017 were fully paid during the first half of 2018.
+The \$3 million employee termination benefits payable as at December 31, 2017 were fully paid during the first nine months of 2018.
 The plan is fully completed.